-- For all travel to any foreign country, including Mexico, Canada, and the Bahamas, current passports are required for all and the PIC must also have a pilot certificate with an English proficient endorsement, a current medical certificate, and a restricted radiotelephone operator’s permit.
+- Current U.S. passports are required for all travelers and the PIC must also have a pilot certificate with an English proficient endorsement, a current medical certificate, and a restricted radiotelephone operator’s permit.

 - Children traveling with only one parent must have a notarized statement of approval from the absent parent stating the dates of the trip.